macrolit/globaloe/README.md

 ## Update Notice:
-### The Update auto-detects and upgrades salts from the old legacy salt to a safely generated one.
+### The Update auto-detects, upgrades and re-encrypts all encrypted notes from the old legacy salt to the new, safely generated one.
 ### ⚠️ **Users that had a custom salt MUST decrypt and manually transfer their files before updating the plugin in order to avoid DATA CORRUPTION**